PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My fault?"

 "Yes, the endless stream of mendicants, adventurers and ne'er do wells who seek to kill me and deprive me of property.
 To become rich heroes by defeating the Evil Wizard, that's what they want!"
-Here Dimsbury grew less sure of himself, "I'm not an *evil* wizard, am I Weeeveston?
+Here Dimsbury grew less sure of himself, "I'm not an *evil* wizard, am I Weeveston?
 I try not to be, but some days, God I just don't know."

 "No, of course you are not an Evil Wizard.
 I've known you since grammar school.
 A touch mischievous, perhaps.
 But Evil?
 No."